The Chief Executive Officer of IBA oversees the day-to-day administration of the organisation and is supported by the Executive Management team.

 Following roles with CRS Australia in strategic management and business strategies, Peter joined IBA in 2005 to establish the Corporate branch.
 Between 2007 and 2009, Peter headed up the Equity and Investments Program, during which time there was a renewed focus on improving the acquisition process, and developing a portfolio-based investment strategy and reporting framework.
 Peter brings with him the experience he gained from 20 years of service with the Royal Australian Air Force in numerous areas, including engineering, technical training, leadership development, personnel management and business process improvement.

-As head of Business Services, Peter oversees IBA’s communications; media and marketing; ministerial liaison processes; human resources; information and communications technology; and records, property and security management.
+As head of Business Services, Peter oversees IBA’s human resources, information technology, property and security management, and information management.